yihui/yihui.org/content/en/2017-08-24-so-gh-email.md

 ---
-title: Stack Overflow (or RStudio Community) First, Github Issues Second, and Emails Last
+title: Stack Overflow (or RStudio Community) First, GitHub Issues Second, and Emails Last
 subtitle: Public by Default, and Private Only When Necessary
 date: '2017-08-24'
 slug: so-gh-email